NBA All-Star Celebrity Game: Most Valuable Player

-2003 NBA All-Star Celebrity Game
+2003

-The inaugural NBA All-Star Celebrity Game was played on Friday, February 7, 2003 at the Georgia World Congress Center in Atlanta, Georgia.
+The inaugural NBA All-Star Celebrity Game was played on Friday, February 7, 2003, at the Georgia World Congress Center in Atlanta, Georgia.

 Celebrities like Justin Timberlake and Jamie Foxx highlighted this NBA All-Star Celebrity game playing alongside WNBA players, NBA legends, and other celebrities.
 Former NBA players and current Inside the NBA analysts Kenny Smith and Charles Barkley were the opposing coaches.
 Kenny Smith and the Jets wound up winning in a tight-knit game 46–43.

-2004 NBA All-Star Celebrity Game
+2004

-The 2004 McDonald's NBA All-Star Celebrity Game was played on Friday, February 13, 2004 at the Los Angeles Convention Center in Los Angeles, California.
+The 2004 McDonald's NBA All-Star Celebrity Game was played on Friday, February 13, 2004, at the Los Angeles Convention Center in Los Angeles, California.

 The NBA All-Star Celebrity Game featured celebrities from Paris Hilton to Bill Walton.
 Although Richard Jefferson of the Lakers led all scorers with 16 points, the Lakers would lose to the Braves 60–52.

-2005 NBA All-Star Celebrity Game
+2005

-The 2005 McDonald's NBA All-Star Celebrity Game sponsored by Sprite was played on Friday, February 18, 2005 at the Colorado Convention Center in Denver, Colorado.
+The 2005 McDonald's NBA All-Star Celebrity Game sponsored by Sprite was played on Friday, February 18, 2005, at the Colorado Convention Center in Denver, Colorado.

 Rapper Nelly, pop rock singer Ryan Cabrera, rapper/actor Ice Cube, and actor Danny Masterson were among some of the celebrities who participated.
 After playing the first half with the Nuggets, Entertainment Tonight correspondent Kevin Frazier played the second half with Team Denver.
 R&B Singer Brian McKnight scored the game winning basket as he threw in an off-balance shot that sailed in while getting the foul call with 9.9 seconds in the fourth quarter, and he was named the first ever MVP of the NBA All-Star Celebrity game.

-2006 NBA All-Star Celebrity Game
+2006

 The 2006 McDonald's NBA All-Star Celebrity Game was played on Friday, February 17, 2006, at the George R. Brown Convention Center in Houston, Texas.

 Nelly was named MVP with a game-high 14 points and 12 rebounds and hit H-Town's only two three-pointers in a losing effort as the Clutch City Team beat the H-Town Team 37–33.